MMTC Ltd: 1963-2000

 The company had commenced its operation on 1 October 1963.
 With the rapid growth of the State Trading Corporation (STC) in its direct trading activities and in view of the importance given to the exports of mineral ores in the country's Five Year Plans, a decision was taken by the Government of India to split the STC and establish another corporation to deal exclusively with the trade in minerals and metals.

 Japan and South Korea continued to be the major markets till the year of 1994.
-Then it made a foray into European market with the exports of one lakh tonnes of iron ore to Slovakia and Romania.
-Also in the same year, the company had commenced import of gold and silver against special import license for supply to the customers in the domestic area.
-Imports worth 20 metric tonnes of gold and silver worth 270 tonnes was made and the company opened new gold vaults at Hyderabad and Vizag to offer its services to the customers in these areas.
-However, manganese ore exports remained depressed due to recession in the steel industry.
+Then it made a foray into the European market with the exports of one lakh tonnes of iron ore to Slovakia and Romania.
+Also in the same year, the company had commenced the import of gold and silver against a special import license for supply to the customers in the domestic area.
+Imports worth 20 metric tonnes of gold and silver worth 270 tonnes were made, and the company opened new gold vaults at Hyderabad and Vizag to offer its services to the customers in these areas.
+However, manganese ore exports remained depressed due to the recession in the steel industry.

-The wholly owned subsidiary MMTC Transnational Pte Ltd, Singapore was incorporated under the control of company in the year 1994 itself.
+The wholly owned subsidiary MMTC Transnational Pte Ltd, Singapore was incorporated under the control of the company in the year 1994 itself.
 During the year 1995, MMTC opened a duty-free jewellery show room at Chhatrapati Shivaji International Airport and a Memorandum of understanding was signed with the government of Orissa for development of existing Gopalpur minor port into an all-weather, deep water and direct berthing port.
 In the same year, Board for Industrial & Financial Reconstruction (BIFR) had approved the scheme of merger-cum-amalgamation of Mica Trading Corporation of India Limited (MITCO) with MMTC.
 From the year 1996 onwards, the company started to import the Chemical items and Homeopathic Medicines.
 In 2003, MMTC's joint venture with the Orissa government, namely Neelchal Ispat Nigam Ltd., emerged as the second largest exporter of pig iron from India.

 2012

 On 14 September 2012. the Cabinet Committee on Economic Affairs decided disinvestment of 9.33% in MMTC.

-Today MMTC has the distinction of being:
+Today, MMTC has the distinction of being: